About siblings of autistic children

 - protective of their sibling and angry if others make fun

-- embarrassed by people staring or by unwanted attention during family outings
+- embarrassed by unwanted attention during family outings

 - guilty for feeling embarrassed or angry about their sibling